Generic name: Azathioprine Injection [ ay-za-THYE-oh-preen ]

 For all uses of azathioprine injection:

-- If you have ever been treated with chlorambucil, cyclosporine, or melphalan in the past.
+- If you have ever been treated with chlorambucil, cyclophosphamide, or melphalan in the past.

 Rheumatoid arthritis patients: